 We draw your attention to the following standard conditions some of which contain provisions defining and limiting our liability in respect of any potential default.
 Copying, whether of words, images or other material is likely to comprise a breach of copyright unless it is authorised.
 Customers should not request Goods unless they are sure that they comply with the warranty contained in clause 7.1.
-The Customer’s attention is drawn in particular to the provisions of clause 12.
-It is important that the Customer reads and understands these limitations of liability as contained in these terms and conditions.
+The Customer’s attention is drawn in particular to the provisions of clause 8.11 and clause 12.
+It is important that the Customer reads and understands these obligations and limitations of liability as contained in these terms and conditions.

 Account Order: the Customer has agreed credit terms with the Supplier.

 Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business.

 Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 15.3.

 Contract: the contract between the Supplier and the Customer for the sale and purchase of the Goods in accordance with these Conditions.

 Customer: the person or firm who purchases the Goods from the Supplier.